The First Responders: Filming

 On March 3, 2022, it was reported that PD Lee Him-chan, who was working as a producer for The First Responders, had died on January 30, and his family complained that it was due to the pressure of hard work.
 Due to the incident, filming for the series was halted in February 2022, and it was resumed in May.

 Release

 The series was originally scheduled for release in the first half of 2022, but was postponed to the second half of the year.

-On January 5, 2022, it was reported that the series will have a total of two seasons with 12 episodes per season.
-In September, it was officially announced that the first season will air on November 12, while the second season will air in the second half of 2023.
+On January 5, 2022, it was reported that the series would have a total of two seasons with 12 episodes per season.
+In September, it was officially announced that the first season would air on November 12, while the second season would air in the second half of 2023.

-On November 22, 2022, writer Min Ji-eun in an interview, confirmed that there will be a second season.
+On November 22, 2022, writer Min Ji-eun confirmed in an interview that there will be a second season.